LBROCHARD/racine/README.md

 # Super Notes Project

 The Super Notes project (formally : Échalote) is a collaborative note taking application using the Markdown format.
-This repository (formally : Racine) is the Backend part of the project it's an API serving informations to the Frontend.
+This repository (formally : Racine) is the Backend part of the project it's an API serving information to the Frontend.

 ## Features

-The API as multiples features :
+The API has multiple features :

 - CRUD for users
 - CRUD for groups
 - CRUD for group members
 - CRUD for pages
-- all routes are defended with an authentification guard
+- all routes are defended with an authentication guard

 ## Technologies